Freelance Graphic Designer

-Design was something he always wanted to do, says Tola Thach who is currently in the final year of his Bachelor of Design in Communication Design.
+Design was something he always wanted to do, says Tola Thach who completed his Bachelor of Design in Communication Design in 2021 and now works as a freelance graphic designer.

 “I often have moments when I look at existing designs and think, ‘I can do it better’.
 After enjoying design class in high school, studying design at a tertiary level felt like a natural progression.